General Education Course Approval Process

 Please be aware that proposals take time to move through the system and must have received approval at the departmental and college level before they can be considered by the University General Education Committee.
 Please allow plenty of time for the approval process.

-IMPORTANT: Faculty who plan to propose new general education courses are encouraged to consult the Director of General Education and the Chair of the General Education Committee during the course proposal process.
+IMPORTANT: Faculty who plan to propose new general education courses are encouraged to consult the Director of General Education, Susan Myers-Shirk, and the Chair of the General Education Committee during the course proposal process.
 Please consult the membership for the name of the current chair.

 How to propose a new course for the general education curriculum:

 - Complete the Course Proposal Form for the appropriate General Education Core Requirement Area (Communication, Humanities/Fine Arts, History, Mathematics, Natural Sciences, or Social/Behavioral Sciences): SEE BELOW.

 - Launch a New Course Proposal in Curriculog, making sure to indicate that it is for General Education and attaching the form completed in step 1.

 - After the course has been approved at the department and college level, it will be routed to the General Education Committee and the Director of General Education.